Where Are They Doing Now?

 Kelly T. Murphy

 was elected to the board of trustees for the Irving S. Gilmore International Keyboard Festival.
-His renewable four-year term begins on September 1, 2014.
 The Gilmore Keyboard Festival, which is held in Kalamazoo, Michigan, is an internationally recognized, highly prestigious piano music festival.
 Its nearly 100 Festival events showcase some of the most notable and accomplished pianists and keyboard musicians in the world, along with artists just emerging on the international stage.
 Murphy is a partner in the intellectual property department of Honigman Millers Schwartz and Cohn LLP.